ComradDoge/DogeEU4/README.md

 [quote]

 Flavour
-- Forming Italy does not require Rome, but instead after forming Italy (with or without) gets a flavour event
+- Forming Italy does not require Rome, but instead after forming Italy (with or without) you get a flavour event regarding it

 Institutions

 Balance
+- Liberty desire from it removed due to issues with it affecting players when it shouldnt and moved to triggered modifiers instead, starting at 50 absolutism with 10% liberty desire, up to 50% at 90 absolutism

 Fixes
+- Cleaned up the diplo relations slot modifier so it does not take two slots

 [/quote]